 Homemade Marshmallows with Chocolate and Peppermint

-Homemade Marshmallows with Chocolate and Peppermint are homemade vanilla marshmallows dipped in dark chocolate and peppermint crunch.
-They’re perfect for your hot chocolate, gift-giving…or just plain old eating!
+Homemade Marshmallows with Chocolate and Peppermint are easy, homemade peppermint marshmallows drizzled with chocolate and topped with peppermint crunch!

 - 3 envelopes unflavored gelatin